uPortal-Project/uPortal-start/README.md

     $ ./gradlew tomcatStop
 ```
 ### First Time Running uPortal via uPortal-start

-Assuming all the defaults were left:
+Assuming all the defaults were left untouched:
 * The URL to access uPortal is:  <http://localhost:8080/uPortal/>
 * Using the example credentials, you can bypass CAS when testing locally.
 Available default logins / URLs:
   * admin: <http://localhost:8080/uPortal/Login?userName=admin&password=admin>